Jewish Studies at Boston University

-The Elie Wiesel Center for Jewish Studies (EWCJS) is an academic center and a program unit of the College of Arts and Sciences with currently thirty-seven affiliated faculty, including one post-doctoral fellow, three adjunct lecturers, and an artist-in-residence, as well as visiting graduate students and research fellows.
+The Elie Wiesel Center for Jewish Studies is an academic interdisciplinary center of BU’s College of Arts and Sciences with currently thirty one core and affiliated faculty.

-– We support the research of affiliated faculty through funding and organization of lectures, seminars, and conferences.
-The EWCJS also supports faculty-driven publications, including the EWCJS series published by NYU Press.
+– We support academic research projects directed by core and affiliated faculty through funding and the organization of lectures, seminars, and conferences.

 Boston University has a distinguished history in Jewish studies.
 Visiting and resident faculty included such luminaries as Gershom Sholem, Nahum N. Glatzer, Marvin Fox, Everett Fox, and Michael Fishbane.
 From Elie Wiesel and the late Saul Bellow to current creative writing faculty Leslie Epstein and Robert Pinsky, Jewish authors have long been at home on campus.

-The Elie Wiesel Center is housed in 147 Bay State Road, one of BU’s most elegant historical buildings.
+The Elie Wiesel Center is housed at 147 Bay State Road, in one of BU’s most elegant historical buildings.
 Constructed in 1899, the former Weld family mansion is now the Bet Shlomo v’ Sarah Wiesel, named in honor of Elie Wiesel’s parents.

 Thanks to the generosity of our donors, we are able to offer scholarships for undergraduate and graduate students, including opportunities for study in Israel.
 Your support also allows us to keep our lectures, seminars, and cultural events free and open to the public.

-To learn how you can support Jewish studies at BU, contact Professor Michael Zank, Director, at email@example.com or at (617) 353.4434.
+To learn how you can support Jewish studies at BU, please contact us at 617.353.8096, or firstname.lastname@example.org.